 Open Building as part of the future

 With Open Building we transcend current rules which determine that a developer is responsible for both the base building and the fit-out.
 Your bathroom, kitchen, layout and personal installations for light, air and electricity are a burden to him and a pleasure to you.
 At least if you can make your own choices and can leave the responsibility for quality to the supplier.

 Open Building has another big advantage now we focus more and more on circular principles in building.
 I mean that the materials, equipment and (building) components can be recovered and reused.
 The building industry still is the major consumer of materials and energy by more than 40% as all lists of raw materials and energy consumption, CO2 emissions and so on show.
 Adaptability is a major condition for circular building and Time-Based Design.

 It is not a coincidence that Time-Based Design was one of the three main topics at the symposium ‘Circularity in the build environment’ that TU Delft organized on July 1 2015.
 I hosted a workshop that day on ‘Time Base Design’ in which we have been looking at what we can learn from Finland and Japan.
 I wrote this blog during my last trip through Japan in search of the latest developments there.
-I will gladly share my findings with you in Delft, on the membership site and as part of Cirkelstad publications.
+I will gladly share my findings with you as part of Cirkelstad publications.